sadid/xmonad-config/README.markdown

 # xmonad-config
-xmonad-config is the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel.
+xmonad-config is the [xmonad](http://xmonad.org/) configuration used by [Vic Fryzel](https://github.com/vicfryzel/xmonad-config).
+This is just a personal fork for future use.

 ## Introduction